Weberworld/bincomInterview/README.md

 > - Install the project requirement library
 >
 > ```pip install -r requirments.txt```
+>  - Create a .env file
-> - Input your MySQL credentials in env file
+> - Input your MySQL credentials in the .env file
 ```
     DATABASE_NAME=YOUR_DATABASE_NAME
     DATABASE_USER=YOUR_DATABASE_USER